hl7-be/medication/input/pagecontent/usecases-dispense.md

-The following use cases are supported with this specification:
+The following use cases related to the Dispense process are supported with this specification:

 ### Registering a dispense
 <div>